maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 > If you write any kind of comment, it means you code isn't clean.

-I think that this confusion around what comments are good for is unfortunate.
-Comments can be extremely valuable, and I want to prove it.

-We usually write comments as a way to guide our mind through the intense process of writing code.
-These "initial comments" often serve as a to-do list, and naturally reflect the way we program.
-"Initial comments" often start with "if" and are focused on the "what".

-The concerning part about these "initial comments" is that they often end up commited as-is.

-In this article, using four different examples, I will show how to refactor these "initial comments" into useful comments.
+This "no comment" trend is worrying.
+Without comments, developers have no way to express the "why" in their code logic.
+In this article, using four different examples, I will show what good comments look like, and how to refactor "what" comments into useful "why" comments.

 **Contents:**